On some aspects of the discretization of the Suslov problem: Application to : the Suslov problem

-Once the $(p,p)$ integrator is confirmed for the reduced system, the second statement, this is the $(\mbox{min}(p,1),1)$ consistency for the unreduced problem, follows directly from Theorem \ref{TeoL}. \end{proof} \begin{remark} {\rm The previous result may be refined concerning the algebraic part, generating a $(p,s)$ integrator with $s>p$.
+i.e. a $(p,p)$ order discretization of \eqref{SusPro}.
+Now, the $(1,p)$ order of consistency for the unreduced problem follows directly from Proposition \ref{TeoL}. \end{proof} \begin{remark} {\rm The previous result may be refined concerning the algebraic part, generating a $(p,s)$ integrator for \eqref{SusPro} with $s>p$.
 For this purpose, we set

 in \eqref{Discretization}, with $l_{\lambda}$ chosen as shown next.
-In the new scenario, we have (where we omit the $l_{\lambda}$ variables for the sake of simplicity)
+In the new scenario, we have (where we omit the $l_{\lambda}$ arguments for the sake of simplicity)

 where we take the Taylor expansion of $\lambda(\om^{k+1}+O(\epsilon^{p+1}))$ up to the term $\epsilon^{s+1}$ ($s=n\,p+n-1$, with $n$ an integer).
 Thus, it is obvious that choosing $l_{\lambda}$ such that